GeshaCanada/React_2024_base/README.md

 bash => npm create vite@latest

 Enter name of project  - vite-react (example)
-Select frame work - React
+Select frame work - React, then
 Select JavaScript

 then go to folder project (vite-react) and